AT&T buys online ad exchange AppNexus

 AppNexus, which runs a digital platform for advertisers to purchase online ads, will become part of AT&T advertising & analytics, as the U.S. telecom company aims to expand its online advertising to better compete with Alphabet’s Google and Facebook.

-AppNexus extends the advertising and analytics’ footprint globally, expanding into Asia-Pacific, Australia, Europe, and Latin America, AT&T said.
+AppNexus extends AT&T’s advertising and analytics footprint globally, expanding into Asia-Pacific, Australia, Europe, and Latin America, AT&T said.

 The acquisition also adds to AT&T’s ad-supported premium video content portfolio including Turner Networks, Audience Network, and Otter Media, the company said.